Planning Our Fall Road Trip To Western Canada

 Through The Prairies

 From Thunder Bay it is a full day drive to Winnipeg in Manitoba.
 By this time we know we will need a break from driving.
 So we have two nights planned in the Winnipeg Delta.
-Located in the downtown area, this allows us to wander in the city and walk off the stiff muscles from driving.
+Located in the downtown area, this allows us to wander and see the sights in Winnipeg and walk off the stiff muscles from driving.
 And let us relax just a little!

 From Winnipeg we have another full day of driving to Regina in Saskatchewan.
-We are again stopping for two nights here.
+We are again stopping for two nights in Regina.
 The Hotel Saskatchewan is part of Marriott’s Autograph Collection and should be an interesting hotel stop on our trip across the county.

 All I remember of my train trip though the prairies is vast open fields and horizons that go on forever.
 Even on our road trip to Vancouver through the U.S. the same images of travel through the prairies greeted us.